AshPlayer-1415/LaunchRoast-AI/README.md

 LaunchRoast AI is a free AI-powered website launch readiness checker built with Next.js.
 Paste a live public URL or draft copy to get a structured roast, launch-readiness report, trust-signal review, and a passive website status check for live URLs.

+Built with Codex 5.4 in roughly 2 to 3 hours.

 ## Stack

 - Next.js App Router